KlaudiaBC/Python-Essentials-Project-Chatbot-Elmo/README.md

 ### Excisting features
 - Customised customer interactions - ChatBot has multiple personalised responses for a User
-- Quick registration- allows for subscribing to a selected activity list via the short and friendly conversation.
+- Quick registration - allows for subscribing to a selected activity list via the short and friendly conversation
-- Easy deployment and messaging support - application is deployed via Herokuapp and is easy to use, all information needed for the User are provided in the bottom part of the terminal.
+- Easy deployment and messaging support - application is deployed via Herokuapp and is easy to use, all information needed for the User are provided in the top part of the terminal.
-- Integrations with 3rd party applications- the chatbot is connected with Google Cloud (Google Drive and Google Sheets).
+- Integrations with 3rd party applications - the chatbot is connected with Google Cloud (Google Drive and Google Sheets).
-- Security and privacy of customer data- the data provided via User is stored in the authorised files with limited access.
+- Security and privacy of customer data - the data provided via User is stored in the authorised files with limited access.
 - Random jokes - as an element of a user-friendly environment adjusted to targeted groups of recipients.
+- Useful information - ChatBot provide the information about contact details, address, prices and available activities with the time schedule.

 ### Future features